Event details

 The latest interactive webinar from BusinessGreen - hosted in association with Ecologi and its industry-leading Carbon Project Assessment Framework - will help delegates cut through the noise and build a carbon credit portfolio that stands up to scrutiny and delivers promised emissions reductions or removals.

-Attendees can also claim a free, bespoke Oxford Principles-aligned portfolio built around their organisation's emissions profile.
+Attendees can also claim a free design for a bespoke Oxford Principles-aligned portfolio built around their organisation's emissions profile.

 Presenters